 Peshtigo in Marinette County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-45° 3.163′ N, 87° 44.648′ W. Marker is in Peshtigo, Wisconsin, in Marinette County.
-Marker is at the intersection of Maple Street (U.S. 41) and East Front Street (County Highway B) on Maple Street.
+45° 3.39′ N, 87° 45.252′ W. Marker is in Peshtigo, Wisconsin, in Marinette County.
+Marker is on Oconto Avenue (County Highway B) west of Ellis Avenue, on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Peshtigo WI 54157, United States of America.
+Marker is within the Peshtigo Fire Cemetery, located next to the Peshtigo Fire Museum.
+Marker is at or near this postal address: 400 Oconto Avenue, Peshtigo WI 54157, United States of America.

 Related markers.
 Click here for a list of markers that are related to this marker.
 The Peshtigo Fire

 Credits.
 This page was last revised on July 23, 2018.
-This page originally submitted on January 27, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,277 times since then and 36 times this year.
+This page originally submitted on October 13, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 2,215 times since then and 84 times this year.
 Last updated on July 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-Photos: 1, 2. submitted on January 27, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Syd Whittle was the editor who published this page.
+Photos: 1. submitted on June 6, 2011, by Bob (peach) Weber of Prescott Valley, Arizona.
+2. submitted on October 7, 2017, by J. J. Prats of Powell, Ohio.
+3. submitted on October 13, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
+4. submitted on December 14, 2010, by Bob (peach) Weber of Prescott Valley, Arizona. • Syd Whittle was the editor who published this page.